-For Reports to the Total Nursing Faculty (TNF):
+For Reports to Semester Meetings and TNF:

 In order to prepare for semester meetings, the following guidelines have been provided.

 The purpose of student representation at semester meetings is to provide a vehicle for dialogue related to the overall nursing education program.
 You will bring your report from your semester cohort to the Semester faculty meeting.
 That information is then brought before the faculty at the following TNF meeting.